jftaylor21/numberGuesser2/README.md

 numberGuesser2
 ==============

-Simple Game to guess number
+Simple game where player tries to guess the number